ZhengZhang008/GrokkingAlgorithms/README.md

 : Cache is a temporary space from which data can be read or written at a very high speed, as compared to a database or a web service.

 - Collision (冲突)
-: Collision is a python library that is meant for collision detection between convex and concave polygons, circles, and points.
+: Collision is a Python library that is meant for collision detection between convex and concave polygons, circles, and points.

 - Constant time (常量时间)
 : Independently of the input data size, it will always have the same running time since it only gets the first value from the list.